Trill Williams: Miami Dolphins

 On May 17, 2021, Williams was claimed off waivers by the Miami Dolphins.
 During the 2021 NFL season, he was active for five games.
 His first appearance was during the regular season finale victory over the New England Patriots in which he played on defense and special teams.
 He was placed on injured reserve with a torn ACL on August 15, 2022.
 He was waived on August 29, 2023.

 Professional wrestling career

 On November 14, 2024, it was announced that Williams had signed a contract with WWE following a tryout.
 Williams was a part of the flurry of signings that WWE made following the announcement of the new WWE ID program.
-Williams, now under the ring name Trill London, wrestled his professional wrestling debut match at the premiere episode of Evolve on March 5, 2025, where he was defeated by Keanu Carter.
+Williams, now under the ring name Trill London, wrestled his professional wrestling debut match on the premiere episode of Evolve on March 5, 2025, where he was defeated by Keanu Carver.
 On the April 1 episode of NXT, London made an appearance as a security guard during an in-ring brawl between Jordynne Grace and Jaida Parker, where he was tossed out of the ring by Grace.
 In June, London joined LFG season 2, where he was mentored by Michelle McCool.
+On April 24, 2026, London was released by WWE.